-I’m an Associate Professor of Marketing (Behavioral Science) at the University of Toronto’s Rotman School of Management, the co-director of the center Behavioral Economics in Action at Rotman (BEAR), and a Fellow of the Science Leadership Program in Canada.
+I’m a Professor of Marketing (Behavioral Science) at the Boston University and the co-originator of the center Behavioral Economics in Action at Rotman (BEAR).

-For a complete account of my academic work (including access to all academic publications), please refer to my Rotman website.
-For my applied and policy work with various national and international (non-)for-profit and governmental organizations, I have been named one of “The 40 Most Outstanding B-School Profs Under 40 in the World.”Entrepreneur, Policy Advisor, Consultant
+For my applied and policy work with various national and international organizations, I have been named one of “The 40 Most Outstanding B-School Profs Under 40 in the World” (Poets & Quants 2014).
+I’m also the current president elect of the Society for Judgment and Decision Making (SJDM).Academic Work

-I am a founding partner of BEworks, a behavioral insights-driven management consulting firm.
-In addition, I am a member of various advisory boards/committees; among others of the Martin Prosperity Institute (MPI), of the Austrian Minister of Families and Youth, of the Canadian Minister of National Revenue, and of the Innovation Hub at the Privy Council Office in Canada.Media Coverage
+I am a co-founder of BEworks, a behavioral insights-driven management consulting firm.
+In addition, I am a member of various advisory boards/committees; among others of the Martin Prosperity Institute (MPI), the Innovation Hub for Behavioral Economics at the Privy Council Office in Canada., and of Irrational Labs in San Francisco, CA.Media Coverage

 My research has been published widely in academic journals, and featured in international TV, radio, and print outlets, including Japanese Public Television, NPR, BBC, The New York Times, Financial Times, Wired, and Harvard Business Review’s Breakthrough Ideas.
-My work is also featured in the New York Times Bestsellers “Drive” by Steven Pink as well “Predictably Irrational”, “The Upside of Irrationality”, and “The (Honest) Truth about Dishonesty” by Dan Ariely.
+My work is also featured in the New York Times bestsellers “Drive” by Daniel Pink as well as “Predictably Irrational”, “The Upside of Irrationality”, and “The (Honest) Truth about Dishonesty” by Dan Ariely.

 Most recently I was featured in the 2015 documentary movie “(Dis)Honesty—The Truth About Lies” by Dan Ariely and Yael Melamede, which covers some of my foundational research on dishonesty with Dan Ariely (e.g., the paper “The Dishonesty of Honest People” — recipient of the 2012 William F. O’Dell award).
 In addition, I was a speaker at TEDxToronto 2015, on How to Nudge Authentic Behavior (covering behavioral interventions to curb insurance fraud and increase organ donation).